cici-xingyu-zheng/rich-regime-geometry/README.md

-We will use README as log before finishing off.
+We will use README as log before we make it public.

 ## Summary of results so far: